 One hell of a cash flow

 This double commission structure was highly motivational.
 Even a dull pencil could calculate wonderful proforma cash flow documents.
-The Cellular Market Simulator spreadsheet software by this writer projected every "what if" for any sales volume situation, any activation commission, any residual commission, any activation commission and residual commission depletion (churn), for any reasonable time element to future value.
+The Cellular Market Simulator spreadsheet software by this writer, programed in he Lotus 1-2-3 cmmand language, projected every "what if" for any sales volume situation, any activation commission, any residual commission, any activation commission and residual commission depletion (churn), for any reasonable time element to future value.

 The market simulator’s hypothetical financial projections proved out the spectacular cash flows available – and this highly motivated many to become agents, dealers and retailers.
 Plus, these individuals were encouraged to invest their own assets and money in the ground floor opportunities, promising they too could travel along with the coming booming cellular phone industry, which, of course, was the darling of Wall Street.
 Carriers needed only to hold out their hands for millions of investment dollars to fall into their pockets.